ishaanv1206/Decoding-Latent-Attack-Surfaces-in-LLMs-Prompt-Injection-via-HTML-in-Web-Summarization/README.md

 - **280 HTML webpages:** 140 clean (normal), 140 with various HTML-based prompt injection attacks.
 (Not all HTML pages in HTML folder were used during evaluation, only pages with hidden tags were kept)
 - **Python scripts:** For generating pages, extracting content, summarizing via LLMs, and evaluating summary changes.
-- **Data and results:** Includes sample LLM summaries before/after attacks, evaluation metrics, and summary output files.
+- **Data and results:** Includes sample LLM summaries with and without attacks, evaluation metrics, and metadata file.

 ## Directory Structure